okta-samples/okta-react-native-sample/README.md

 ## Get the Code

 Grab and configure this project using `okta start react-native`.
+You can also clone this project from GitHub and run `okta start` in it.

 Follow the instructions printed to the console.